firozkhan18/Java-Evaluations/java-basic-fundamental-lambda-expressions.md

 Java 8 Lambda Expressions can be defined as methods without names i.e anonymous functions.
 Like methods, they can have parameters, a body, a return type and possible list of exceptions that can be thrown.
 But unlike methods, neither they have names nor they are associated with any particular class.

+*Lambda Expressions*: The Expression through which we can represnt an Anonymous Function.

+* Anonymous: Nameless/Unknown
+* Anonymous Function: A method who dont have any name or identifier

 ## 2) Lambda Syntax

+Parameters    Expression    Body
+()              ->          System.out.println("Lambda Expression");

 (Parameters) -> Expression